readmeTips/readmeTips.github.io/README.md

 <summary>Create a home page auto-magically from README.md</summary>

-If you are a GitHub user named %username% and and create a repository at %username%.github.io and add a README.md file, Then the README file will be auto-magically be translated into HTML and will display as HTML when you go to `https://%username%.github.io`
+If you are a GitHub user named %username% and and create a repository at %username%.github.io and add a README.md file, then the README file will be auto-magically be translated into HTML and will display as HTML when you go to `https://%username%.github.io`.

-The RADME is a god xample.
+This RAEDME is a good example.
 Go to [readmeTips.github.io]( https://readmeTips.github.io ) to see the result.

 </details>